Smart Thermostat Without C Wire [How to install it]

 All you must do is connect your existing wires for your furnace into the power extender kit and then wire the extender to your furnace.
-Ecobee has a great video below that shows how easy this is to complete.
+Ecobee has a great video below that shows how easy this is to achieve.

 Lux Geo thermostat without a common wire

 We reviewed some lesser-known models in our guide to the best wifi and programmable thermostats.

 With batteries installed, it does not require a C-wire or any adapters to power the thermostat.
 Also, it can work with two-wire systems, which are incompatible with any form of a C-wire replacement.

 It’s possible to do this work yourself, but home electrical work is not for the faint of heart.
-If you have never done something like this it is for the best to leave it to someone who has.
+If you have never done something like this, it is best to leave it to someone who has.

 Venstar Add-a-Wire Adapter

 If running a common wire is out of the question, and you’re installing a smart thermostat that’s not listed above, you have one other option for installation.

 The Venstar Add-a-Wire is a DIY-friendly alternative that allows you to add additional wiring in systems where new wiring can’t be run.
 This accessory is effortless to install, and it is much easier (and cheaper) than running a completely new wire.